fblanlc2024/businessdb-frontend/README.md

-# Project Name
+# FBLA Project Submission

 ## Description
-This project is a Flask-based backend for [describe the main functionality of your application, like a web service, API, etc.].
-It's designed to work with a VueJS frontend and provides various endpoints for [describe the main features, such as user authentication, data processing, etc.].
+This is the backend for our FBLA project submission.
+Installation instructions are down below.

 ## Installation